danlliu/thisisallmadeup/README.md

 the `(1)` and `(2)` denote which instructions are part of the same group

 a comment is declared using the syntax `lol {comment}`.

+branches are declared by `how did we jump from {line-num} to {line-num}`. these are always unconditional branches and all branches must be declared after the instructions. having a branch from a comment is allowed. branching from a `seems fake but ok?` statement will override the behavior of `seems fake but ok?`. branching from a `elsewise` instruction does the same as if the `elsewise` was at the new location, but still corresponding to the same `seems fake but ok?`. when execution reaches a line which has a branch specified, the next instruction to be executed is the one specified by the second entry of the branch instruction. branch instructions override previous branch instructions